henryoz/vue-vuex-browserify-boilerplate/README.md

 > A Vue.js scaffold.
 Made by henryoz

 ## Features
-- Full ES2015 support with linting for [AirBnB JavaScript style guide](https://github.com/airbnb/javascript).
+- Full ES2015 support with linting for <a href="https://github.com/airbnb/javascript" target="_blank">AirBnB JavaScript style guide</a>.
 - Vueify support for both all-in-one components and separated script, template, and style partials.
 - Synchronised routes and states via vue/vuex-router-sync
 - vue-resource for easy XHR.